pybamm-team/PyBaMM/docs/install/install-from-source.rst

 will run the full test suite (integration and unit tests).
 This can take several minutes.

-Is is often sufficient to run the unit tests only.
+It is often sufficient to run the unit tests only.
 To do so, use

    .. code:: bash